-Recommended Preparation: BOT 096, 097, 101AB, 114 or 120 or equivalent with a grade of "C" or better or "Pass"
+Recommended Preparation: "C" grade or higher or "Pass" in BOT 096, 097, 101AB, 114 or 120 or equivalent

-Designed to offer students proficiency in the use of Microsoft Outlook to create email messages, maintain personal calendars and schedules, plan work, maintain contact lists, and organize information.
+Designed to offer students proficiency in the use of Microsoft Outlook to create email messages, maintain personal calendars and schedules. plan work, maintain contact lists, and organize information.